-MTN-034/IPM 045 is designed to compare the safety of and adherence to two HIV prevention product formulations: a pill and a VR.
-The crossover design of MTN-034/IPM 045 will compare a daily oral tablet to a monthly VR (daily FTC/TDF oral tablet, dapivirine VR) used by the same participants.
+MTN-034 is designed to compare the safety of and adherence to two HIV prevention product formulations: a pill and a VR.
+The crossover design of MTN-034 will compare a daily oral tablet to a monthly VR (daily FTC/TDF oral tablet, dapivirine VR) used by the same participants.
 Participants will use each product for 24 weeks, and randomization to product sequence will ensure an unbiased estimate of the treatment effects.
-Approximately 100 adolescent (16-17 years old) and 200 young adult (18-21 years old) female participants will be enrolled in the trial.
+Approximately 100 adolescent (16-17 years old) and 200 young adult (18-21 years old) female participants are expected to enroll in the trial, although more than 100 adolescents may enroll if sites are able to recruit from this age group with ease.
 This will ensure adequate safety data is collected on adolescent females to provide evidence for both products' indication for use by adolescents, as well as valuable adherence and acceptability data for both products in adolescent and young adult females.
 After participants use each study product for 24 weeks (for a total of 48 weeks), they will then have the opportunity to choose either the daily pill or the monthly VR for a third 24-week product use period.
-Furthermore, participants will be allowed to choose either or neither study product at any scheduled follow-up visit during the third product use period.
+Furthermore, participants will be allowed to choose either or neither study product at any time during the third product use period.
 This will ensure additional adherence and product preference data is collected on both products for adolescent and young adult females.
 It is important to note that there will not be a washout period between study product use periods as withholding an effective HIV preventative agent from this at risk population during the trial would be unethical.

 While there are many facets to the future roll-out of ARV-based prevention that are worthy of study, including potential impacts on behavior, optimizing drug adherence, and implementation strategies for the public sector, all future approaches must be grounded in an evidence base for safe management of these drugs in healthy adolescent and young adult populations.
-MTN-034/IPM 045 will contribute valuable data to this evidence base by describing the safety outcomes and adherence to ARV-based HIV prevention interventions in this adolescent and young adult female population.
+MTN-034 will contribute valuable data to this evidence base by describing the safety outcomes and adherence to ARV-based HIV prevention interventions in this adolescent and young adult female population.
 Safety data will be provided to regulatory entities (RE).